flamerten/EinkWeatherMonitor/README.md

 # Hardware
 <img src="src/USB_C.jpg" width="800"/>

+## Energy
+Energy usage was measured using a multimeter.
+One full cycle of waking up was noted to consume around 0.011mWh.
+So for a device that refreshes every 10minutes, the energy consumption is 13.65 mWh/day.
+The device can thus last around 135 days on a 500mAH battery.

+In designing the firmware, energy saving was taken into consideration.
+Both the BME sensor (line 514 of [esp32_bme.ino](firmware/esp32_bme/esp32_bme.ino)) and the ESP32 were designed to go to sleep after completeing their respective jobs.

+Enabling or searching for WiFi can be energy consuming.
+Thus uploading sensor data and updating the time client data was done just before the appliance is about to go to sleep.

 ## Hardware Comments
  - The casing seems quite thick and not as portable.
 Gluing a smaller battery to the PCB could have reduced the thickness, such that the battery can fit between the edge of the PCB and the ESP32